auth0/docs/articles/logs/query-syntax.md

 ---
-title: Logs Query Syntax
+title: Logs Search Query Syntax
-description: Learn about Auth0's log search query string syntax.
+description: Learn about how to search for Auth0's logs.
 toc: true
 topics:
   - logs